rbd80/Amazon_Linux_2/README.md

 * Install [GIT](https://git-scm.com/downloads) if you don't have it
 * Make sure AWS CLI is configured properly
 * [Configured AWS CLI and Git](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-unixes.html) to connect to AWS CodeCommit repositories

+## Installation
+    1. Login to the AWS console with enough permisssions to creatae a cloudformataion template
+    2. Copy the template from [Cloudformation Template](cloudformation/pipeline.yaml)
+    3. Paste in AWS Cloudformation and exec.
+    4. TODO: Fix this.
+Manual switch codecommit to GITHUB
+    5. Git Commet on codebase and AWS pipeline will start

 ### Reference
 https://aws.amazon.com/blogs/devops/how-to-create-an-ami-builder-with-aws-codebuild-and-hashicorp-packer/